-- The Drought Preparedness Committee has declared Grand County in Drought Stage 1 - Warning.
+- The Drought Preparedness Committee has declared Grand County in a Drought Watch.
 Click here for more information!

 The Water Protection Department is conducted by members of the County Manager’s Office, including the County Manager, Water Quality Manager, and Grand County's Water Quality Specialist.